HR Budgeting: How to Plan for Background Check Costs

 Focus on the Total Cost (and Benefits) of Ownership

 Instead of thinking about background screening as a single line-item in your annual HR budget, consider the value you get from background checks over time.
-While it may be tempting to view background checks as a lump-sum fee, your total investment covers more than the cost of background check reports for new hires.
+While it may be tempting to view background checks as a lump-sum fee, your total investment covers more than the background check cost for new hires.

 When you invest in the development of a comprehensive background check program, you also receive the following: